Translation functor

-In mathematical representation theory, a (Zuckerman) translation functor is a functor taking representations of a Lie algebra to representations with a possibly different central character.
+In mathematical representation theory, a translation functor is a functor taking representations of a Lie algebra to representations with a possibly different central character.
 Translation functors were introduced independently by Zuckerman (1977) and Jantzen (1979).
 Roughly speaking, the functor is given by taking a tensor product with a finite-dimensional representation, and then taking a subspace with some central character.

 Definition

 By the Harish-Chandra isomorphism, the characters of the center Z of the universal enveloping algebra of a complex reductive Lie algebra can be identified with the points of L⊗C/W, where L is the weight lattice and W is the Weyl group.
 If λ is a point of L⊗C/W then write χλ for the corresponding character of Z.